 After the great excursion across to Herm yesterday I was really looking forward to another island hop to explore new miles.
 Today I took the 45 minutes across the water to the island of Sark.

 Within minutes of landing there you get a real sense of some of the great things people enjoy here.
-Wonderful scenery, peace and tranquillity.
+Wonderful scenery, peace and tranquility.
 This island is 3 miles long and 1 and a half miles wide and every part of it is explored to the full by many every year.
 There are no cars, adding to the unique tranquility, you have three choices to get around.
 On foot, by bicycle or by horse and carriage.
 As I only had a day to explore I took the bike plus hike option.

 Even though I was moving around the island on 2 wheels I found I was finding tracks and paths everywhere that I simply just had to put the bike to one side and get off on foot for a while.
 The coast is spectacular!
 Given a few days to explore the coastline in full I could quite easily be kept happily busy.
 Clifftops, bays, colourful fauna all the way round.